Summer Programs at Berlin School of Economics & LawAbout FHW:

-- Sign a Memo of Understanding (MOU) to verify your foreign coursework and HPU equivalents.
+- Sign a Course Request Approval (CRA) to verify your foreign coursework and HPU equivalents.

 Health Insurance: Health Insurance is mandatory for all study abroad students.
-HPU recommends health insurance from International Student Organization (ISO) for students study abroad.
-There is more information medical coverage and rates of ISO health insurance at www.isoabroad.com
+HPU recommends health insurance from Cultural Insurance Services International (CISI) for students study abroad.
+There is more information medical coverage and rates of CISI health insurance at http://www.culturalinsurance.com/

 Housing Accommodations: Housing is arranged by Studentenwerk (Student Accommodation Organization), a Berlin municipal government entity.
 Housing begins on Mar.
 1 and the average monthly rent is 200-250 € per month.